Frequently Asked Questions Pertaining To:

 Can I specify which charge my payment goes to?

-Yes, if you utilize the Real Time Payment system by paying through your SAFARI account.
+Yes, if you utilize the Real Time Payment system by paying through your MyCWU account.
 You may specify which charges to pay if your account is current, by paying in person or by mail.
 However, if you do not specify which charges the payment should pay or if your account is past due, it will pay the oldest charge first.

 Does CWU offer a Pre-Payment Plan?

 Not yet.
 Nevertheless, students and their parents can make prepayments for a future quarter in person and by mail, clearly stating the student’s full name, ID and the quarter they want to pre-pay.
 Pre-payments made online must be accompanied by a letter or email to the Student Accounts Office.
 Any payment made in excess of the student charges due will be applied to a future quarter until the student requests the refund.
 If the overpayment was the result of a credit card payment it will be refunded back to the credit card.